Niladri24dutta/Angular5-app/README.md

 # Angular5 app
-A short demo with angular5 and angular cli
+A short demo with angular5 and angular cli (Updated with CI/CD by Codeship and Azure)
 - `Angular Cli version 1.5.5`
 - `Node 8.9.1`
 - `Angular 5.0.0`